brefphp/bref/docs/frameworks/symfony.md

     cache: false # this can also be set to '/tmp/twig/' if disabling the Twig cache isn't an option for you
 ```

 Alternatively you can set the entire application's cache directory to `/tmp/cache` in the same manner as described for the logs directory in the `Kernel` class.
-However the caveat is that the pre-compiled config cache won't used in the production environment.
+However the caveat is that the pre-compiled config cache won't be used in the production environment.

 ```php
 public function getCacheDir()